-With its rapid new autofocus system and high-speed continuous shooting, the a6000 can generally keep pace with fast-moving subjects.
+With its 24-megapixel sensor, rapid autofocus system and high-speed continuous shooting, the a6000 can generally keep pace with fast-moving subjects.
 If photographing kids at play in the yard or the local soccer game is your thing, the a6000 may be a perfect fit.
 More important, the a6000 is a solid general-use camera that delivers on many fronts.

 MORE: Best Mirrorless Cameras